Dual-support smoothed particle hydrodynamics in solid: variational principle and implicit formulation: Introduction

 The purpose of this paper is to derive by variational principles the dual-support SPH and furthermore construct the tangent stiffness matrix for implicit analysis without zero-energy mode.
 There are primarily three innovations in the paper.
 Firstly, we find a direct and simple way to construct the tangent stiffness matrix of SPH in solid.
 With tangent stiffness matrix, a lot of implicit solvers can be used to find the solution.
 Secondly, we established a hourglass energy functional and found a simple hourglass force to suppress the hourglass mode in SPH solid.
 The hourglass force is derived from the requirement of linear completeness, which is different with the stress point scheme and the least-squares stabilization scheme \cite{beissel1996nodal}.
 The tangent stiffness matrix of hourglass energy can be constructed with ease.
 Last but not the least, we proposed a framework for the implementation of implicit SPH where the material nonlinearity and geometrical nonlinearity can be included.

-The remainder of the paper is outlined as follows.
-In section 2, we reviewed the basic concepts of support and dual-support and derived the dual-support SPH based on variational principles.
-In order to remove the hourglass mode, we introduced the hourglass energy functional, based on which the hourglass force, the hourglass residual and tangent stiffness matrix are derived in section 3.
+The content of the paper is outlined as follows.
+In section 2, we review the basic concepts of support and dual-support and derive the dual-support SPH based on variational principles.
+In order to remove the hourglass mode, we introduce the hourglass energy functional, based on which the hourglass force, the hourglass residual and tangent stiffness matrix are derived in section 3.
 The implementation and material constitutions are provided in section 4.
-With the aid of the variation of the deformation gradient tensor, the nodal tangent stiffness matrix is simple the matrix multiplication of common terms.
-In order to verify the implicit scheme, we gave in section 5 three numerical examples in 2D/3D.
-The numerical results are compared with the theoretical solution and the good agreement is obtained.
-The performance of hourglass control are analyzed in the same section.
-Finally, we concluded in section 6.
+With the aid of the variation of the deformation gradient tensor, the nodal tangent stiffness matrix is simply the matrix multiplication of common terms.
+In order to verify the implicit scheme, we give in section 5 four numerical examples in 2D/3D.
+The numerical results are compared with the theoretical solutions or finite element results {as reference solutions} and the good agreements are obtained.
+The performance of hourglass control are also analyzed in the same section.
+Finally, conclusions of the present work are given in section 6.